Ultrasonography of chronic venous insufficiency of the legs: Procedure

-Chronic venous insufficiency is where the veins cannot pump enough blood back to the heart.
-It results when the vein dilates secondary to a vein wall disease or when normal functioning of the valves, which serve to keep blood flowing to the heart and to prevent reflux, become damaged and/or incompetent (the dilation of a vein will prevent valves to close properly).
-This incompetence will result in an reversed blood flow through the affected vein or veins.
-It can result in varicose veins, and in severe cases venous ulcer.
+Chronic venous insufficiency occurs when veins cannot pump enough blood back to the heart.
+It results when the vein dilates secondary to a vein wall disease or when normal functioning of the valves, which serve to keep blood flowing to the heart and to prevent reflux, become damaged and/or incompetent (the dilation of a vein will prevent valves from closing properly).
+This incompetence will result in reversed blood flow through the affected vein or veins.
+It can result in varicose veins and, in severe cases, in venous ulcer.
 The reversed blood pools in the low third of legs and feet.

-Unlike the arterial ultrasound study, when the sonographer studies venous insufficiency, the vein wall itself has no relevance and attention will be focused on the direction of blood flow.
+Unlike in the arterial ultrasound study, when the sonographer studies venous insufficiency, the vein wall itself has no relevance and attention is focused on the direction of blood flow.
 The objective of the examination is to see how the veins drain.
 In this way, venous ultrasonography has at times become a hemodynamic examination which is reserved for experienced sonographers who have completed hemodynamic studies and training and have acquired a deep knowledge of this subject.

 Also, unlike ultrasonography of deep venous thrombosis, the procedure focuses mainly on superficial veins.

 Also, unlike the arterial ultrasound examination, blood velocity in veins has no diagnostic meaning.
 Veins are a draining system similar to a low pressure hydraulic system, with a laminar flow and a low velocity.
 This low velocity is responsible for the fact that it can only be detected spontaneously with the Doppler effect on the proximal and larger femoral and iliac veins.
 Here the flow is either modulated by the respiratory rhythm or is continuous in cases where the flow is high.
 The thinner veins do not have a spontaneous flow.

 However, in some circumstances the blood flow is so slow that it can be seen as some echogenic material moving within the vein, in "spontaneous contrast".
 This material can easily be mistaken for a thrombus, but can also easily be discounted by testing the vein's compressibility.

-To evidence the blood flow direction there are some techniques that the examiner can use to accelerate blood flow and show valvular function:
+To evidence the blood flow direction, there are some techniques that the examiner can use to accelerate blood flow and show valvular function: